List of News and Information about facebook on 4WheelsNews.com

 Talks are ongoing between General Motors Co and Facebook Inc about the possible return of the U.S. automaker as a paid advertiser, according to Alan Batey, GM's interim marketing chief.
 GM announced eight months ago that it will stop running ads on Facebook.
 At the Detroit auto show, Batey confirmed that talks are ongoing with the officials of the social networking website.

 However, he asserts that there’s nothing to announce yet.
 Batey told Reuters that GM halted the ads because it just didn’t recognize their value.
 A few days before the May 2012 IPO of Facebook, GM announced that it was dropping paid ads on the website since it had minimal impact on consumers.
-Previously, GM said that for its Facebook presence, it had to spent around $40 million.
+Previously, GM said that for its Facebook presence, it had to spend around $40 million.
 Of this amount, just $10 million was paid to Facebook for advertising.

 About $30 million goes to content creation, advertising, and the media agencies.
 Last summer, sources said that the two companies were talking about GM's comeback and Facebook said that it will offer data to GM to demonstrate how effective the paid ads are.Read the entire article GM in talks with Facebook to return as a paid advertiser